-You will be awarded a grant, called the Erasmus + EU Grant, which covers traveling and other costs during your exchange period.
+You will be awarded a grant, called the Erasmus + EU Grant, which covers travel and other costs during your exchange period.
 Nice, right?
 What's even better is that you don't have to pay the fees, registration, or any other costs at the host university where you spend your exchange.
 This goes for all Erasmus + students, regardless of whether you get the grant or not.
-You can find out more about this particular scholarship here.
+You can find out more about this particular scholarship on the Erasmus website.

-If you want to find out more about Erasmus Mundus, you can check out their website, where you'll also learn how to apply!
+Find out more about Erasmus Mundus on their website where you'll also learn how to apply!

 NN Future Matters

-The NN Future Matters scholarship is designed for EU students (and more) who want to study a Master's degree in Holland.
-If you are from either the Netherlands, Belgium, Luxembourg, Bulgaria, the Czech Republic, Greece, Poland, Romania, Slovakia, or Spain this is for you.
+The NN Future Matters scholarship is designed for EU students as well as Turkish and Japanese who want to study for a Master's degree in Holland.
+If you are from either the Netherlands, Belgium, Luxembourg, Bulgaria, the Czech Republic, Greece, Poland, Romania, Slovakia, Spain, Japan or Turkey, this is for you.

 Aside from the previous two EU student scholarships, you can also find scholarships and grants relating to specific universities or courses.
 To find this, head on over to your university of choice's website and find their 'scholarship' pages.
-There are lots of different types of scholarships to be found, ranging from duration to nationality to course!
+There are lots of different types of scholarships to be found, differing in duration and eligibility!